warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

-## Metadata Discovery (couch_md) with Cloudant
+## Metadata Indexing
-Metadata (couch_md) indexes provide information about schemas of JSON documents in a database.
-The metadata indexes describe what kind of documents are present in the database as a collection of document fields with data types and frequencies.
+Metadata indexing provides information about schemas of JSON documents in a database.
+With Cloudant, you can create a couch_md index for metadata discovery.
+The couch_md index describes what kind of documents are present in the database as a collection of document fields with data types and frequencies.
 For this, couch_md builds a special type of index that gets updated automatically by updating documents in a database.

 ### <a name="id-section1">Creating a couch_md index</a>
 To create a couch_md index, you must supply a filter function.
 The function determines which documents to add to the index and which documents to ignore.